HotDrink/hotdrink-rs/hotdrink-rs/README.md

 HotDrink lets you declaratively describe relations between values and how to enforce them, and can then automatically do so when the value of a variable changes.

+This library is still very experimental, and the API may change.

 ## Introduction

 Before getting started, here is a quick introduction to the terminology and how it works.